-- 1. Students have the right to inspect and review their education records.
-Students should submit to the registrar or other appropriate official written requests that identify the record(s) they wish to inspect.
-If the records are not maintained by the college official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.
-All requests shall be granted or denied in writing within 45 days of receipt.
-If the request is granted, the student will be notified of the time and place where the records may be inspected.
-If the request is denied or not responded to within 45 days, the student may appeal to the college's FERPA appeals officer, the Registrar.
-Additional information regarding the appeal procedures will be provided if a request is denied. - 2.
-Students have the right to request an amendment of their education records that they believe are inaccurate or misleading.
+1. Students have the right to inspect and review their education records.
+Students should submit to the registrar or other appropriate official written requests that identify the record(s) they wish

+- 2. Students have the right to request an amendment of their education records that they believe are inaccurate or misleading.
 Students may ask the college to amend a record that they believe is inaccurate or misleading.
 Students should write to the college official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
 If the college decides not to amend the record as requested by students, the college will notify students of the decision and advise students of their rights to a hearing before the college's FERPA appeals officer regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided when students are notified of their rights to a hearing. - 3.
 Students have the right to consent to disclosure of personally identifiable information contained in their education records, except to the extent that FERPA authorizes disclosure without consent.
 One exception that permits disclosure without consent is disclosure to college officials with legitimate educational interests.
 A college official is a person employed by the college in an administrative, supervisory, academic or clinical, or support staff position; a person or company with whom the college has contracted; a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting other college officials in performing their tasks.